-Formed in 1985, the foundation established the scholarships “for economically disadvantaged high school students who have shown a willingness to support their community and who need help in continuing their training.”
+The initial goal of the foundation was to establish scholarships “for economically disadvantaged high school students who have shown a willingness to support their community and who need help in continuing their training.”

 “It is always a pleasure to personally get to know the students we are awarding the scholarships to,” said Jerry Wetzstein, president of Downey Kiwanis Foundation.
 “Our students work very hard and the scholarships are very well-deserved.”

-Students applied for several different scholarships varying from $250 to $20,000.
-Students were interviewed by Downey Kiwanis Club members as the final selection process for the scholarship.
+Students applied for several different scholarships varying from $400 to $20,000.
+Students were interviewed by Kiwanis Club of Downey members as the final selection process for the scholarship.